 The new A&S1311 hand-wound movement is not only designed and made in-house (for a recently resurrected brand, this is a feat in itself.)
-The caliber also features a rare design with double barrel/gear train and double balance/escapement running at different speeds in order to properly display mean solar time and mean sidereal time simultaneously.
+The caliber also features a rare design with a double barrel/gear train and double balance/escapement running at different speeds in order to properly display mean solar time and mean sidereal time simultaneously.
 Yes, this is one of the precious few timekeepers where you don’t have to push a button or press a lever in order to stun your audience with the complication that 99 percent of the general population neither heard of nor particularly cares about.

-Since both complications run independently from each other, it is easy to set each indicator using one of two crowns that are placed at 3 and 9 hours.
+Since both complications run independently from each other, it is easy to set each indicator using one of two crowns at 3 and 9 hours.
 To make the job even easier, A&S designers even equipped the DBS with a 24-hour day/night indicator that features two hands.
-The one with the star is reserved for the sidereal time display and the other is synchronized with the mean solar time indicator.
+The one with the star displays the sidereal time and the other is synchronized with the mean solar time indicator.

-The perfect symmetry of the dial is further emphasized with a pair of balance wheels.
-Beating at a frequency of 21,600 semi-oscillations per hour, they are visible through a nicely executed cut-out in the silvery-white dial.
+A pair of balance wheels further emphasize the perfect symmetry of the dial.
+Beating at a frequency of 21,600 semi-oscillations per hour, they are visible through a nicely executed cutout in the silvery-white dial.

-Featuring de facto two mechanisms on one main plate (they steel use the same winding system, so the power reserve is relatively low at just 40 hours of guaranteed running time), the movement is predictably large at whole 35 millimeters in diameter.
+Featuring de facto two mechanisms on one main plate (they still use the same winding system, so the power reserve is relatively low at just 40 hours of guaranteed running time), the movement is predictably large at whole 35 millimeters in diameter.

-It is however surprisingly thin, even for a hand-wound job, at less than 4 millimeters in height.
+The caliber is surprisingly thin, even for a hand-wound movement, at less than 4 millimeters in height.
 The case is also impressive in its 44 millimeters in diameter, but, thanks to a hair-thin, mirror-polished bezel it doesn’t look massive and will surely look great on a normal wrist.

 Photos: Arnold & Son